 The dam was named after Herbert Hoover, the 31st president of the United States.
 The Hoover Dam is 726 ft high and 1,244 ft long.
 It has an electrical generating capacity of 2,074 megawatts.

-Blocks of concrete used in the construction were produced in 90 separate plants and contained enough metal to build 300 Sherman tanks – and the concrete won’t be cured until 2050!
+Blocks of concrete used in the construction were produced in 90 different plants and contained enough metal to build 300 Sherman tanks – and the concrete won’t be cured until 2050!

 16. Lake Mead National Recreation Area

-Lake Mead National Recreation Area is a beautiful park that is located in Nevada and Arizona.
-There are so many things to do at this park, including hiking, fishing, camping, and swimming.
-The scenery is absolutely stunning, and it’s a great place to relax and escape from the hustle and bustle of city life.
+Lake Mead National Recreation Area is a beautiful park in Nevada and Arizona.
+This park has many things to do, including hiking, fishing, camping, and swimming.
+The scenery is stunning, and it’s a great place to relax and escape the city life’s hustle and bustle.

-Lake Mead is important to the Hoover Dam because it provides the water needed to generate hydroelectric power.
+Lake Mead is essential to the Hoover Dam because it provides the water needed to generate hydroelectric power.
+Without it, the dam couldn’t operate (and would be pointless), so the recreation area is vital to the overall infrastructure.

-It’s a great place to spend a weekend or a summer vacation, and it’s one of the most popular tourist destinations in the Southwest.
+The park offers the country’s best fishing and plenty of camping, hiking, and swimming opportunities.
+It’s a great place to spend a weekend or a summer vacation and one of the most popular tourist destinations in the Southwest.

-Flagstaff is another major city in Arizona, located about 10 miles north of the Grand Canyon, 10 miles south of Sedona, and surrounded on all sides by stunning scenery.
+Flagstaff is another major city in Arizona, located about 10 miles north of the Grand Canyon, 10 miles south of Sedona, and surrounded by stunning scenery.
+Recent census data shows the metro area has just under 140,000 people.

-Flagstaff offers some amazing cultural attractions, such as Lowell Observatory – this observatory was built back in 1894 by Percival Lowell who believed he had found evidence that an advanced civilization existed on Mars!
+Flagstaff offers some unique cultural attractions, such as Lowell Observatory – this observatory was built in 1894 by Percival Lowell, who believed he had found evidence that an advanced civilization existed on Mars!

-Flagstaff gets an average of 300 days’ worth of sunshine every year, making for some beautiful blue skies that change color as sunset approaches – this makes photography really easy here even if you have no experience whatsoever.
+Plenty of great places are nearby if you want to explore beyond Flagstaff.
+Flagstaff gets an average of 300 days’ worth of sunshine every year, making for some beautiful blue skies that change color as sunset approaches – this makes photography easy here, even if you have no experience whatsoever.

-Other things to do around Flagstaff include hiking through Coconino National Forest or visiting nearby Sedona.
+Other places around Flagstaff include hiking through Coconino National Forest or visiting nearby Sedona.
 If you happen to be staying near Grand Canyon Village, don’t miss out on the chance to visit Sunset Crater Volcano National Monument.

-The iconic Camelback Mountain is a must-see landmark within the Phoenix city limits.
-Although the mountain’s shape is similar to that of a camel, it actually gets its name from a 19th Century professional hunter named Abe Camel who frequented the area searching for prey.
+The iconic Camelback Mountain is a must-see landmark within the Phoenix and Scottsdale city limits.
+Although the mountain’s shape is similar to that of a camel, it actually gets its name from a 19th Century professional hunter named Abe Camel, who frequented the area searching for prey—the hike up Camelback Mountain rewards hikers with amazing views of the surrounding area and a great workout.

-This is an especially fun attraction for families, as kids are able to don spacesuits and wander around the world’s rainforests just like astronauts on an alien jungle planet!
+This is an entertaining attraction for families, as kids can don spacesuits and wander around the world’s rainforests just like astronauts on an alien jungle planet!

 Inside the three spheres are replicas of the environment of Earth’s rainforests, with some that duplicate Earth’s arctic and desert environments too – making it like visiting these places without leaving home!

-It was founded by Dr. John Allen in the 1980s.
-The facility was originally created to act as an orbiting space station inhabited by humans who would monitor whether they were able to maintain their high energy standard of living while sequestered in reduced atmospheric pressure on limited food rations.
+Dr. John Allen founded it in the 1980s.
+The facility was created as an orbiting space station inhabited by humans who would monitor whether they could maintain their high energy living standards while sequestering in reduced atmospheric pressure on limited food rations.

-This idea soon evolved into more complex experiments including closed ecological systems testing how different habitat types could sustain themselves while recycling wastes using both minerals and sunlight for energy.
+This idea soon evolved into more complex experiments, including closed ecological systems testing how different habitat types could sustain themselves while recycling wastes using minerals and sunlight for energy.

 20. Lost Dutchman State Park

 The park is a popular destination for hikers, mountain bikers, and birdwatchers, as more than 200 species of birds have been recorded in the area.
-The park is home to several stunning natural landmarks, including Javelina Falls and Weaver’s Needle.
+The park has several stunning natural landmarks, including Javelina Falls and Weaver’s Needle.

-The park features numerous hiking trails, which are great for hikers of all abilities, as well as horseback riding opportunities to explore the surrounding area.
+The park features numerous hiking trails, which are great for hikers of all abilities, and horseback riding opportunities to explore the surrounding area.

 21. Tonto National Monument